CBIIT/NCI-DOE-Collab-Pilot2-Autoencoder_MD_Simulation_Data/Pilot2/P2B1/README.md

 sinteractive --gres=gpu:k80:1 --mem=150G
 ```

-As of April 2021, the default Python environment on Biowulf is sufficient for running the model; you can load this using:
+As of May 2021, the default Python environment on Biowulf is sufficient for running the model; you can load this using:

 ```bash
 # On Biowulf